Jashwanth-Ram/Jashwanth-Ram/README.md

 - 🤝 I’m looking to collaborate on *Full Stack Projects*

-- 👨‍💻 Love to learn new technologies and to explore new sets of areas.
+- 👨‍💻 Love to learn new technologies and to explore new sets of areas

 - 🔭 I’m currently pursing  **B.E.
 CSE at R.M.K Engineering college**